apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 ## Motivation

 Applications often use API standards like JDBC and ODBC to work with databases.
-That way, they can use the same API regardless of the underlying database, saving on development time.
+This lets them use the same API regardless of the underlying database, saving on development time.
 Roughly speaking, when an application executes a query with these APIs:

 1. The application submits a SQL query via the JDBC/ODBC APIs.